Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Links to the Last two Articles on this subject are given below, in case you would like to refresh your memory:

-Now, we know how to create User-defined Events on a Form and what it takes to invoke the Event from the Form Module and capture it in Class Module based Program.
+Now, we know how to create User-defined Events on a Form and what it takes to invoke the Event from the Form Module and capture it in a Class Module-based Program.

-Now, we will include a few other commonly used Form Controls on our sample form to try out to see how it works.
-We will include the user-defined Events, which we tried out one week back, also in this trial run.
+Now, we will add a few other commonly used form controls to our sample form to see how they work.
+We will also include the user-defined events we experimented with a week ago as part of this trial run.

 The image of the Form in a normal view is given below.